-Loquat Tree: Benefits of Loquat Fruits
+Benefits of Eating Loquat Fruits

-Peel the thin outer layer and you will be rewarded with the succulent and juicy flesh of the fruit.
-Picking Loquat straight from the Loquat tree and eating them raw reminds me of careless warm days of summer.
+Peel the thin outer layer, and you will be rewarded with the succulent and juicy flesh of the fruit.
+Picking loquat straight from the loquat tree and eating them raw reminds me of careless warm days of summer.

 Not only do they taste delicious and refreshing, there are many health benefits to the loquat fruit.
-Read more to learn the benefits of eating this pretty orange fruit.

 I have a smaller loquat tree that is about 10 feet in my garden.
 Our friendly squirrels also love to compete for the fruits.
 I have to tie plastic bags around the clusters of fruits to protect them from the squirrels.

-Benefits of Loquat Fruits
+What Are the Benefits of Eating Loquat Fruits?

 - Pectin in loquats also helps retain moisture in the colon and protects it from binding to toxic chemicals.

-- High amount of Vitamin A (2276 IU per cup)
+- They have a high amount of vitamin A (2276 IU per cup).

-- Low Glycemic Load Index of 4
+- They have a low Glycemic Load Index of 4.

-- "Beneficial to the vital energy of the lungs.
+- "...beneficial to the vital energy of the lungs.
 It dissolves and expectorates phlegm and alleviates cough.
 Relieving coughing and vomiting.
 The flesh promotes the secretion of body fluids and eliminates thirst.
 The tender leaves are used for various types of coughs but the under side is usually prepared by rubbing the hairs off so they do not irritate the throat."

-Disclaimer: The information and reference guides that are provided from are intended solely for the general information for the reader.
+Disclaimer: The information and reference guides that are provided are intended solely for the general information for the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 Please consult your health care provider for any advice on medications.